-This recipe uses 5 pounds.
-The trick is to bake the sweet potatoes until they are very soft.
-I bake mine at 425 degrees for an hour or so, depending on the size of the potatoes.
-They come out blistered with dark spots which are a result of the sugar that oozed out while baking.
-You can do this ahead if you wish.
-I actually cook the sweet potatoes in my toaster oven.
+This recipe uses 5 pounds but you could easily halve it.
+The trick is to bake the sweet potatoes until they’re very soft - an hour is just about right if your sweet potatoes are on the larger side.
+They should be blistered with dark spots which are a result of the sugar that oozed out while baking.
+You can bake the potatoes the day before to get it out of the way.
+I cook them in my toaster oven where they come out perfectly.

 Transfer the puree into a large bowl and add the remaining ingredients and whisk it until combined.
 Pour into a 2-quart baking dish.

 Now for the incredible topping…

 To make the topping, whisk the butter and brown sugar in a small saucepan over medium heat until brown sugar is dissolved.
 Continue to whisk until it starts to foam – about 2 minutes.
 Slowly whisk in the cream and a pinch of salt until it starts to bubble.
 Be careful because it can come to a boil quickly and bowl over.
-Stir in the pecans to coat.
+Add in the pecans and stir to coat.
 Carefully pour on top of casserole covering the top.
 Bake for about 45 minutes until golden brown and slightly puffed.

 This Sweet Potato Casserole is decadent, rich, and just sweet enough to still be considered a side dish.
 It's like a little piece of heaven on your plate.
 Impress your guests this Thanksgiving or any day you want your meal to be special.